agude/agude.github.io/_posts/2022-06-13-my_luck_resume.md

 I am currently a machine learning engineer at a major tech company.
 My career has taken a winding path, but I am very happy with where I am and where I am headed.
-I would not have been able to predict my path if you had asked me when I was starting undergrad intent on studying physics, or even later when I was in grad school smashing high energy particles together.

-At every moment I have worked hard to get where I am, but I wouldn't have gotten here without a series of **lucky breaks**: times when some event completely outside of my control worked out in my favor.
+I have worked hard, but that alone does not explain my success; I have had many **lucky breaks**, times when some event completely outside of my control worked out in my favor.

-I think it is important to remember that no one is entirely self made; every path has some element of luck that make them wander where they do.
+I think it is important to remember that no one is entirely self made; every career has some element of luck involved.
 I have cataloged my lucky breaks on this page in the form of a too-honest resume.

 ## Education